 SCORM – What is it?

-SCORM, initially developed by the United States Department of Defense is an acronym.
-This is: Sharable Content Object Reference Model.
+Initially developed by the United States Department of Defense, SCORM is an acronym for Sharable Content Object Reference Model.

-TLDR; SCORM is an eLearning communication standard that allows eLearning modules to “talk” with an LMS.
-For example saving your position in a module, commonly known as bookmarking.
-However, the primary use is passing scores to and from an LMS.
+SCORM, an eLearning communication standard that allows eLearning modules to “talk” with an LMS, saves one’s position in a learning module.
+This is commonly known as bookmarking.
+However, its primary use is for passing scores to and from an LMS.

-Today, it is the standard for eLearning development.
-This is due to its capabilities and industry standardization.
+Today, SCORM serves as the standard for eLearning development due to its capabilities and industry standardization.
 It is a technical specification conforming with AICC, IMS, and IEEE specifications.
-Further, it unifies one content model framework that embodies other designs while simultaneously working alone.
+Moreover, it unifies one content model framework that embodies other designs while simultaneously working alone.
 Technically, it is an eLearning content aggregation model and a run-time environment for various learning objects.

-For those who do not recognize the technical explanation of SCORM, it is a domain profile, using content packaging and simple sequencing specifications.
+Essentially, SCORM is a domain profile using content packaging and simple sequencing specifications.
 Conventionalized by the Department of Defense, it claims high standards of operations and systems capabilities.
-Many other software programs also exploit these standards, and it is becoming the basic framework for large corporation application and appellation.
+Consequently, it has become the basic framework for large corporation application and appellation.

 How does one use it?

-SCORM is the macrostructure for custom eLearning development, class design, subsistence, and application.
+SCORM functions as the macrostructure for custom eLearning development, class design, subsistence, and application.
 It lets technicians customize and create eLearning programs that concentrate on job-essential functions for multiple users at varied levels.

-Technicians and trainers can master the software and code, without an unjust amount of time and hassle, comparable to parallel software.
+Technicians and trainers can master the software and code without unnecessary hassle or having to forfeit an inordinate amount of time, often the case with parallel software.
 It is cost-efficient, interoperable, and reusable.
-This allows companies to generate and compose training modules from internal and external sources.
-Because it is reusable, it is a create once and customize as needed solution.
+Furthermore, it allows companies to generate and compose training modules from internal and external sources.
+Because it is reusable, SCORM operates a create-once and customize-as-needed solution.
 Individualized content, based on existing content, is trivial.

-As mentioned earlier, SCORM is used to communicate between content (client) and LMS (server).
+As mentioned, it enables communication between content (client) and LMS (server).
 It works well in conjunction with programs such as Moodle, BlackBoard, TeacherContact, and ReloadEditor.
-Based on the specific edition that the company incorporates, capabilities differ.
+Based on the specific edition individual companies incorporate, capabilities differ.

 *note there may be additional editions when you read this post.
 Our online learning is available in multiple standards.

 There are presently three editions of SCORM.
-However, the first is largely antiquated due to discrepancies and inoperable run-time errors.
-The third edition, while the newest at 14 years old, only enjoys limited support.
+However, discrepancies and inoperable run-time errors make the first (SCORM 1.1) largely antiquated.
+The third edition (SCORM 2004), while the newest at fourteen years old, enjoys only limited support.

-SCORM 1.1 – This version employed a Course Structure Format XML file to develop content structure, but had no basis for metadata.
-It was cast aside in favor of the 1.2 edition, and is primarily obsolete in its totality.
+SCORM 1.1 – This version employed a Course Structure Format XML file to develop content structure but had no basis for metadata.
+Cast aside in favor of the 1.2 edition, this edition has become virtually obsolete in its totality.

 SCORM 2004 – The 2004 edition has had three releases.
-The first release, January 2004, presented companies with varied version changes.
-The second release, July 2004, made available improved Content Aggregation Model and Run-Time Environment.
-The third release, October 2006, elucidated a host of interaction requirements, sequencing specifications, and interoperability necessities.
+The first release (January 2004) presented companies with varied version changes.
+The second release (July 2004) offered improved Content Aggregation Model and Run-Time Environment.
+The third release (October 2006) clarified a host of interaction requirements, sequencing specifications, and interoperability necessities.

-SCORM 1.2, despite being older, is the most common in use.
+SCORM 1.2, though older, is the most common in use.
 The primary reason for this is simple – it works.
-For the most part, every LMS supports 1.2 – while 2004 enjoys limited support.
-It still offers companies the ability to reuse modules, while giving them the advantage of augmenting systems without completely revamping current data.
+For the most part, every LMS supports SCORM 1.2, while 2004 provides only limited support.
+Version 1.2 still offers companies the ability to reuse modules while giving them the advantage of augmenting systems without completely revamping current data.